[ Printer Friendly Version ] [ Report Abuse ]

 I smiled and nodded, following him back out to the floor.
 I let my hands find their place around his neck as he rested his in the small of my back, before he started to move us in slow circles.

-I tried to peek a glance around the floor to figure out what some of the other couples were doing.
+I tried to sneak a glance around the floor to figure out what some of the other couples were doing.
 My eyes first landed on Sophie and Al. The pair had their foreheads pressed together, no doubt whispering those sickly sweet nothings to eachother.
 Well, I don’t think Fred and I had that good of a friendship.
 Glancing around further my eyes landed on Scorpius and Rose.
 Let’s just say, seeing them snog in the middle of the dance floor wasn’t what I had in mind for inspiration while dancing with Fred.
+I found Joey and Mark, who were purposely stepping on each other’s feet just to make the other one laugh.
 I saw other couples talking and laughing together, and yet more just silently enjoying the close moment with their significant other.

 "This is nice," I whispered.
 As I realized something I smiled and told him, and myself, the truth.
 "There’s no one I’d rather be here with than you."